DiarTor/DiarTor/README.md

 - 💬 If you have any question/feedback, i'll be happy to hear !
 ## 🔭 I'm currently working on

-- Wallet System Project (Ekhtelas-Gar)
+- Ekhtelas-Gar (Wallet System Project)
 ## 🌱 I'm currently learning
 - Django
 - DjangoRest Framework